Q: What is the cost of becoming an HPC Partner?

 Q: How do we change our information on the shelter-partners listing page?

-A: If you need to change any of your information, please send an e-mail to email@example.com
+A: If you need to change any of your information, log into the HPC partner's administrative site and alter any info you'd like.
+If you need help or log-in info, please send an e-mail to email@example.com

 Q: In general, how do we get clubs started in our area?

 A: Homeless Pet Clubs is a grass-roots organization and every type of club is started by word-of-mouth.
 The mission is first shared with like-minded individuals that you know: your friends, family, acquaintances, co-workers, neighbors, your kids and their friends/parents who all love animals and want to help.
+Use your volunteer base to help spread the word about pet clubs, let them help get clubs started in your area.
 Many people want to help but cannot adopt/foster/volunteer/donate.
 Starting a pet club is a way in which people can help by giving a voice to animals in need.
 Sharing the knowledge of humane treatment and responsible care for animals will help future generations of people and pets.
 Pet sponsorship is a way for club members to help pets in need by promoting those pets and telling their story to give the pet as much exposure as possible to potential adopters.
 When one group starts a club and starts telling the story about a pet in need, we believe that it will catch on and others will be inspired to start their own pet clubs.
 Homeless pet clubs are free, easy and effective!

 Q: How do we get school clubs started in our area?